The NACA Program: What it is and how it works

 Similarly, many programs make the dream of homeownership financially easier for first-time homebuyers.
 Along with down payment and closing cost assistance programs, several mortgage programs allow low down payments.

-For example, some conventional loans require as little as 3 percent down — even if your credit score is 580.
-You might even be eligible for a VA or USDA loan which requires no down payment.
+For example, some conventional loans require as little as 3% down, even if your credit score is 580.
+You might even be eligible for a VA or USDA loan, which requires no down payment.

 Verify your low-down-payment mortgage eligibility

-This non-profit organization provides grants up to 5 percent of the loan amount and 0% interest forgivable loans (forgiven after three years).
+This non-profit organization provides grants up to 5% of the loan amount and 0% interest on forgivable loans (forgiven after three years).
 These can be used to help cover your down payment requirement.

 The National Home Buyer Fund is available in all 50 states, and you do not have to be a first-time home buyer to qualify.